AutomationPanda/playwright-python-tutorial/tutorial/5-playwright-tricks.md

 Try running these tests in parallel at different degrees of concurrency (2, 3, 4, 5, higher?) to find the fastest completion time.

-(As a warning, DuckDuckGo may throttle your tests' requests if they happen too quickly.
+> *Warning:* DuckDuckGo may throttle your tests' requests if they happen too quickly.
-To work around this problem, try running with `--headed` or with `--slowmo 100`.)
+> To work around this problem, try running with `--headed` or with `--slowmo 100`.)

 You can also test multiple browsers in parallel.
 For example, the following command will run the parameterized tests against all three Playwright browsers at 5x parallel: